elpassion/flounder-2/examples/only-backend/iac/README.md

 ## 0. Prerequisites

 1. Before starting ensure that you have assumed the role `full-admin` in AWS.
 This will allow you to create all of the resources.
 2. This tutorial assumes that the whole setup (both `code` and `iac` and `atlantis` are pushed to a elpassion repository on github with the same name as the project name - https://github.com/elpassion/fch).
-If you did not yet push the code to github do it before running those commands.
+If you did not yet push the code to github do it before running those commands. #REPLACE_CLIENT #REPLACE_PROJECT
 3. To push images you need to build them first.
 To do that you will need `node` and `pnpm`  set up in your environment.
 4. To setup `atlantis` communication for `github` you need to be a `github admin` in organization.